News / May 29, 2026

 According to Buchanan, the remark carried through the building, a colonel came out, and he was removed from the hangar.

-The STARGATE context
+The STARGATE record

 Buchanan is presented in the episode as a former Army sergeant and remote viewer connected to the military remote-viewing world.
 His own training company describes him as a former remote viewer and trainer in the U.S. military's remote-viewing unit for eight and a half years before retiring from active duty in 1992.

-When Jesse Michels asks whether there is a connection between remote viewing and UFO crash retrievals, Buchanan says he does not think the remote-viewing unit was tied to crash retrieval.
+Asked whether there is a connection between remote viewing and UFO crash retrievals, Buchanan says he does not think the remote-viewing unit was tied to crash retrieval.
 He says he heard of only one official UFO target, and that other UFO-related work came as practice sessions or informal requests from senior officers.

 Then the story turns.

 Buchanan says he once saw a control panel in a hangar and identified it as coming from a UFO.
-When Michels asks whether he had ever seen a UFO in U.S. military possession, Buchanan says the object he saw was not a complete craft, but debris in a hangar dealing with mid-air collisions.
+When Michels asks whether he had ever seen a UFO in U.S. military possession, Buchanan says the object was not a complete craft, but debris in a hangar dealing with mid-air collisions.

 According to Buchanan, the remark echoed, a colonel came out, and he was removed from the place.

-The panel itself
+The panel

 The object gets more specific later in the interview.